 Honolulu, Hawaii on Oahu is my home.
 It’s the capital of the Hawaiian Islands and the State of Hawaii.
 It’s the largest city in Hawaii and the second largest city in Polynesia (Auckland is first).
 It is the most isolated city in the world and has a population of about 400,000 with close to 1 million in the consolidated metro area.
 Honolulu exists not just as a city but also as a county government – so our mayor is also our county executive.
 It’s a crazy and down to earth place that is completely different from anyplace else on Planet Earth.

 Honolulu has a huge US military presence and hosts millions of tourists each year.
 It’s a major hub for fligths from Asia, Oceania, and North America with Honolulu International Airport serving as a sort of gateway where East meets West.
-The city sits on the southern coast of Oahu but actually the boundaries of the City and County of Honolulu extend northwest for nearly 2500 miles and include the Northwest Hawaiian Islands and Midway Atoll.
+The city sits on the southern coast of Oahu but actually the boundaries of the City and County of Honolulu extend northwest for nearly 2500 miles and include the Northwest Hawaiian Islands up to Midway Atoll.

 When I moved here in 2001, I had come from a neighborhood/town called Fairhaven in Bellingham, Washington and I was surprised to learn that Honolulu actually translated as Fair Harbor or Fair Haven – which was pretty cool.
 The name fits.
 Honolulu is the safest city in the USA with lowest violent crime rate of any American place of comparable size – if you watch Hawaii 5-0 or Dog the Bounty Hunter, that might be hard to believe – but it’s the truth, not TV fiction.
 Honolulu is consistantly ranked as one of the most livable cities in the world with a perfect climate and peaceful, educated population.
 The downside is that it’s damn expensive to live here with the median price of a single family home in the million dollar range and rent ranging from $2,000 to $5000 per month.
 It is the second most expensive urban rental market in the USA.We have more homeless per capita than anywhere in the USA.